isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph1a">Can I read the newspapers on tablets and smartphones? </label>

  <div class="acc-body">
   <p>Yes, you can.
-Make sure your devices' operating systems are updated, e.g. Apple mobile devices should be on iOS / iPadOS 13 and above.
-However, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
+Make sure your devices' operating systems are updated, e.g. Apple devices should be on iOS / iPadOS 13 and above.
+For users of Android devices, not all the browsers may work (e.g. Opera).
+Additionally, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
 If you encounter problems zooming into or turning pages of the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email subject.
 To help troubleshooting, please indicate your device brand, model and operating system.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->